-If someone you do not recognize tries to follow you inside, refuse entry and insist they use their UR ID card to gain entry.
+If someone you do not recognize tries to follow you inside, ask to see their ID showing their affiliation with LLE, or who they are here to see.
+Refuse entry if they can't provide this information.

 If you grant entry to someone who is here for a legitimate purpose, YOU are responsible for staying with them until you hand them off to the person they came to see.